Lovers on a Tightrope

 Lovers on a Tightrope (French: La corde raide) is a 1960 French drama film directed by Jean-Charles Dudrumet and starring Annie Girardot, François Périer and Gérard Buhr.

 The film's sets were designed by the art director Olivier Girard.

 Synopsis

-A wealthy Paris businessman suspecting that his wife is having an affair with a garage mechanic, hired as private detective to investigate them.
+A wealthy Paris businessman suspects that his wife is having an affair with a garage mechanic, and hires a private detective to investigate them.